Shorter, Darker Days Can Make Anyone SAD

 The season for SAD falls in the autumn and winter months.
 As the sun shows itself less and less with each week, many of those prone to Seasonal Affective Disorder begin to notice symptoms consistent with depression.
 The criteria to be diagnosed with SAD requires that one experiences depression coinciding with a specific season (including summer) for two or more years.

 The primary cause of SAD is unknown.
-However, there are a few variables that increase the risk of developing symptoms.
-These include: living far away from the equator, a much higher rate of SAD in females, family history of SAD or, previous bipolar or depressive disorders.
+There are a few variables, however, that increase the risk of developing symptoms.
+These include living far away from the equator, a much higher rate of SAD in females, family history of SAD or, previous bipolar or depressive disorders.
 With complex mental ailments, there can be a variety of factors at play.
 If you have noticed symptoms consistent with descriptions of Seasonal Affective Disorder, understand that it is a valid and serious disorder that requires just as much attention as a physical injury.

 Focus on Light Therapy

 Light therapy can work as effectively as antidepressants.
 Like most mental health interventions, these devices aren’t appropriate for all sufferers of Seasonal Affective Disorder and one should consult a medical professional regarding its use.
 New research is being conducted on this topic all the time.
 Early forms of light therapy involved sitting in front of a bank of lights for 30 minutes each morning.
 As long as the light gets to your eyes, there is no need to expose your whole body to light.
 We recommend the Yumalite which is very user friendly.
 Wear it as a visor for 30 minutes a day.
 Not only does light therapy help with daytime mood but under the right circumstances it can help both day and night.
 Light therapy is non-invasive and demonstrates clinically proven effectiveness.

-When searching for techniques to help sleep and anxiety, Zenbev Drink Mix should never be far from mind.
-Zenbev provides a natural boost in tryptophan which can also assist with the alleviation of SAD symptoms.
+Zenbev Drink Mix provides a natural boost in tryptophan which can also assist with the alleviation of SAD symptoms.
 Consider the Better Mood Bundle which combines the best natural sleep aid with a light therapy device for one very low price.
 Natural sleep remedies like Zenbev can work alone or in conjunction with light therapy to boost your body’s own serotonin and melatonin production in a natural way.
 These proven methods for combating SAD are at your fingertips.
-Don’t delay!
-Prepare for winter now with the help of Zenbev.
+Prepare for winter now with the help of Yumalite and Zenbev.